Defending Liberal Values in Illiberal Times

 The civil rights model is problematic when applied to the trans campaign for other reasons as well.
 Though we have been conditioned to see all social restrictions or cultural norms as inherently unjust, we forget that overthrowing them can generate unintended, undesired consequences.
 With the sexual revolution of the 1960s and 70s, for example, prudish moral strictures gave way to healthier, happier possibilities of intimacy and pleasure – but there was a corresponding increase of fatherless children and STDs.
 Popular tolerance of recreational drugs has spurred overdue relaxation of punitive criminal penalties – but addiction and overdoses remain pressing crises.
 Likewise, our faddish embrace of the transgender trend (including promotion of genital surgery and hormone therapy) may one day yield unforeseen complications for thousands of transgendered trailblazers.
 In a 2013 New Yorker article, “About a Boy,” journalist Margaret Talbot interviewed the mother of a transgender teen, who worried, “There are tides of history that wash in, and when they wash out they leave some people stranded.
 The drug culture of the sixties was like that and the sexual culture of the eighties, with AIDS.
 I think this could be the next wave like that, and I don’t want my daughter to be a casualty.”

 The transgender lobby, more than many others, is notable for its self-absorption.
 In a world still wracked by war, pollution, and poverty, transgender activists are most interested not in the poor or the environment, but in themselves: no needs are more urgent than which washroom they get to use or what pronoun describes them.
 Yet surely when entitlement claims are taken to the level of “gender expression,” we are down to a concept of identity that applies to virtually everyone.
 The gender expression of a macho bodybuilder is not the same as that of a sensitive poet or an aged military veteran; the gender expression of a burlesque dancer is not the same as that of surgeon or a small-town mayor.
-A transgender identity must be a flimsy one if it requires other people to validate it with terms corresponding to the individual’s sense of self (or be penalized by institutional bylaw, as at some schools).
+A transgender identity must be a flimsy one if it requires other people to validate it with terms corresponding to the individual’s sense of self.
 There are no civil rights which promise reference to “Asian Mary” or “gay Jim,” since Mary and Jim know who they are without anyone else’s enforced acknowledgement.

-Regulated pronoun use, furthermore, stipulates that outsiders share the Walter Mitty-like imaginings of the transgendered themselves, but by that reasoning any person can come forward with a request to be labeled according to their private conceits rather than their public face: the civilian who wants to be addressed as “General,” the old man who wants to be called “Junior,” the undergrad who feels deserving of a doctorate, and so on.
+Regulated pronoun use, furthermore, stipulates that outsiders share the Walter Mitty-like imaginings of the transgendered themselves, but by that reasoning any person can come forward with a request to be labeled according to their private conceits rather than their public face: the civilian who wants to be addressed as “General,” the old man who wants to be called “Junior,” the short person who wants the nickname “Stretch,” and so on.
 All of them, like the transgendered, want to be known as the person in their minds rather than the person the world can see.
 As many have pointed out, this amounts to coerced speech rather than forbidden speech – a legal order not to stop but to do.
 Enforcing proper action, instead of policing improper action, contravenes the principles of democratic law.
 If my right to swing my fist ends at another’s nose, as the judicial adage holds, I nevertheless am not obliged to provide the other with a protective face mask.